What is a cosigner for a loan: Pros and cons of cosigning a loan

 A cosigner is a person who agrees to be responsible for someone else’s debt in case the primary borrower fails to pay it off.
-As a cosigner, you are not the main borrower for the loan but the responsibility falls on you for missed payments or when the main borrower defaults on the loan.
+As a cosigner, you are not the main borrower for the loan, but you are responsible for missed payments or when the main borrower defaults on the loan.

 Here is everything you need to know about co-singing a loan and things to consider before becoming a co-signer.